MerveKucukzoroglu/sverigeloppis/README.md

 * As a user I want to be able to easily recover my password in case I forget it so that I can recover access to my account.
 * As a user I want to be able to receive an email confirmation after registering so that I can verify that my account registration was successful.
 * As a user I want to be able to have a personalised profile page so that I can manage my account, add/edit or delete loppises that I published.
+* As a member user I want to be able to ask question to the loppis owner if I want to have more information regarding their loppis.

 ### Seller:
 * As a seller I want to be able to add my own loppis announcement so that I can get buyers to come to my loppis and purchase.